Upgrading to Version 1.0

 Save your application and then test sign-in.

-If you find Study Tracker fails to start after an upgrade that included an older Java Key Store (JKS), you may need to .
+If you find Study Tracker fails to start after an upgrade that included an older Java Key Store (JKS), you may need to recreate it.